 2. Memorandum form

-To follow the memorandum form is a simple way of presenting the report.
+Following the memorandum, form is a simple way of presenting the report.
 Here the formalities are not maintained.
-The date is mentioned at the top, it is followed by the name of the receiver, the name of the writer and the subject of the report.
+The date is mentioned at the top, it is followed by the name of the receiver, the name of the writer, and the subject of the report.
 Next follows the actual text and the conclusion.

 April 5, 2004